 Steve is one of the most recognized names in the fitness industry and has competed in the Men’s Physique category at Mr. Olympia for the past several years.
-In this interview we discuss the diet and training of a professional physique competitor.
 What I found most interesting were the things about his personal life.
 How to process 900k Instagram followers, how to deal with self-doubt, and how to work through the fear of failure.

 1) Should people even buy supplements if their diet is shitty?
 Should they just spend that extra money on higher quality food?
 In terms of losing body fat?
 In terms of gaining weight?

 2) What is the difference in protein synthesis between whole foods and protein supplements?
 What effect does this have on body composition?
 Performance?

 3) When an athlete is trying to cut bodyfat, the key is consistency, and a big factor in that is feeling full.
 If drinking calories takes away from this feeling of being full, do you still recommend it?
 Are there any athletes that need them more than others?

 4) Is there a difference in taking straight dextrose vs. fruit, juice, sports drink, etc?

 5) What is creatine and how do I use it?

 6) What is the most reliable resource for quality information on supplementation for those that want to do the research on their own?